 Wrap-up

-As of May 2025, Notion AI Meeting Notes is locked to Business / Enterprise, and Plus / Free are trial-mode only.
-But the Notion-as-hub workflow doesn't have to break — combining Plus / Free with an external meeting-notes tool keeps it intact.
+Since May 2025, Notion AI Meeting Notes has been locked behind Business / Enterprise, and Plus / Free are effectively in trial mode.
+The Notion-as-hub workflow doesn't have to break, though — pairing Plus / Free with an external meeting-notes tool keeps it intact.

-If "no bots in the meeting," "Mac-first," and "don't break the Notion workflow" all line up, Qureco — the closest match to Notion AI Meeting Notes in spirit — is the shortest path.
-Free for the first month, no credit card needed.
+If "no bots in the call," "Mac-first," and "don't break the Notion workflow" all line up, the closest match to Notion AI Meeting Notes in spirit is Qureco.
+First month free, no card on file.

 Qureco Screen Recorder